HOW TO SEEK AN EX PARTE ORDER OF PROTECTION

-- Monday Friday from 8:00 a.m.
-5:00 p.m. on non holidays go to the Taney County Circuit Clerks office, which is located at 132 David Street, Forsyth, Missouri 65653 on the 2nd Floor.
+- Monday through Friday from 8:00 a.m. to 5:00 p.m. on non holidays, go to the Taney County Circuit Clerk’s Office, which is on the 2nd floor of the Taney County Judicial Center located at 266 Main Street, Forsyth, Missouri, 65653.

-- Monday Friday after 5:00 p.m., weekends and holidays go to the Taney County Sheriff’s Department, which is located at 132 David Street, Forsyth, Missouri 65653, behind the courthouse.
+- Monday through Friday after 5:00 p.m., weekends, and holidays, go to the Taney County Sheriff’s Office, which is also located at 266 Main Street in Forsyth, just down the sidewalk from the courthouse.

-- Once you have reached one of the locations a clerk or deputy will give you a petition to fill out.
-You will fill out the forms while you are at the clerk’s office or sheriff’s department and return the forms to the clerk or deputy so that they can start the process of seeking the ex parte order of protection from the judge.
+- A clerk or deputy will give you a petition to fill out, depending on which location you go to.
+Fill out the forms while you are at the clerk’s office or sheriff’s department and return the forms to the clerk or deputy so they can start the process of seeking the ex parte order of protection from the judge.

-- You must fill out the petition yourself.
-You cannot send a family member, friend etc… to fill out the petition for you, as the petition must be signed by you affirming that the facts you write in the petition are true according to the best of your knowledge.
+- You must fill out the petition yourself and the petition must be signed by you affirming that the facts written in the petition are true according to the best of your knowledge.
+You cannot send a family member, friend, or anyone else to fill out the petition for you.

 IMPORTANT INFORMATION TO BRING WITH YOU